 If your kids are adventurous and up for learning Aikido, then you should get them to bring some friends along too, as in the early stages it can help to practice on somebody who's a similar size.

-Yes, if we get the demand we may consider starting a separate kids class.
+Yes, if we get the demand we may consider starting a separate kids class, at present we run a mixed class for both adults and children.

 Yes we grade, but do you want a black-belt or the skills that go with it?
 It takes a long time to work your way through the belts in Aikido; and the best measure of progress is your own ability.
 You can expect to have learned the basics within a few years and you should feel more confident in your own abilities to defend yourself.